KarBagi/KarBagi/README.md

 - 🌱 I’m currently learning .NET/C#
 - 📫 How to reach me: linkedin.com/in/karol-baginski/
 - 👀 I'm intrested in back-end
-- ⚡ Fun fact: I created most of the projects for my own needs and use them on a daily basis.

 <!--